giacomogiudice/BitPermutations.jl/README.md

 In both cases we choose `N = 10_000`, and divide the median execution time by `N`.
 Considering single permutations, Beneš networks are consistently faster than doing naïve permutations of `BitVector`s by a factor of 10, approximately.
 As discussed later on, for types `UInt32` and `UInt64`, choosing a `GRPNetwork` can lead to significant speedups on processors which support BMI2 instructions.
-Indeed, this leads to a speedup of around 20-30 compared to `BitVector`s, since it exploits advanced processor intrinsincs at each stage.
+Indeed, this leads to a speedup of around 20 compared to `BitVector`s, since it exploits advanced processor intrinsincs at each stage.
 For other types however, the fallback implementation of these primitive operations is rather slow and should be avoided.
+If you're lucky enough to have AVX-512 intrinsics available on your processor, then using the `AVXCopyGather` is the method of choice for `UInt16`, `UInt32` and `UInt64`, since it can perform arbitrary permutations in a few nanoseconds.

 This benchmark was performed for random permutations, and is somewhat of a worst-case scenario, since each of these network has typically the most number of stages.
 If your permutations are not completely random but have some structure, it is possible that you might achieve even larger speedups.

 The most dramatic speedup are, however, for array-wise permutations.
-In this case a `BenesNetwork` can permute bitstrings in a couple nanoseconds, yielding speedups of more than two orders of magnitude (more than 120 and 150 for `UInt32` and `UInt64`, respectively).
+In this case a `BenesNetwork` can permute bitstrings in a couple nanoseconds, yielding speedups of more than two orders of magnitude.
 This is because the order of the operations is rearranged: the single layers of the network are not applied in sequence for each bit string, but are applied globally on each element.
 This allows the processor to do the same operation over and over again, and potentially even use AVX instructions (although the same speedups are observed on Apple silicon).
-It is unclear why the `GRPNetwork` is not faster than `BenesNetwork` for `UInt32` and `UInt64`  in this case, but I also do not know how to investigate this.
+I am unsure why the `GRPNetwork` is not faster than `BenesNetwork` for `UInt32` and `UInt64`: I believe the reason is that the compiler uses AVX instructions, but the PDEP/PEXT intrisics are not vectorized.
+The `AVXCopyGather` algorithm does not have a drastic improvement using broadcasting, since the single permutation is already exploiting vectorized operations, but it remains competitive compared to the other algorithms.
 For `UInt128`, the bitstrings exceed the processor word size, and everything is a bit slower.
 The speedup will also depend on the choice of `N`.
 Your mileage may vary, especially depending on whether or not the array fits in cache.